List of Abbott Elementary characters: Draemond Winding

-Draemond Winding is the owner of Legendary Schools, a company who plans to make Abbott a charter school.
+Draemond Winding is the owner of Legendary Schools, a company that runs charter schools in Philadelphia, including Addington Elementary.
+He plans to make Abbott a charter school.
 He is a former student of Barbara, as he was a student in her first class at Abbott.
 He reassures her that his plan will help her, but she insists that it will only cause more problems for the school and its teachers.
 He appears at an open house in hopes of convincing parents to support his plans, however they turn against him and rally in support of Abbott after questioning charter schools as a whole.